Team-Kujira/core/x/oracle/spec/README.md

 ## Abstract

-The Oracle module fork's Terra Classic's Oracle module with the following changes
+The Oracle module forks Terra Classic's Oracle module with the following changes

 - Removal of Tobin Tax.
 Tobin Tax was used for the Market module in stableswaps.
 - Quote denom.
 On Terra Classic, all prices are quoted in LUNC.
 Our prices are quoted in USD